Top of the page

 Call your doctor or your midwife if:

 If you are having painless or mild contractions that are irregular or more than 15 minutes apart:

-normal.
-Braxton Hicks contractions are often irregularly timed and
+If your contractions stop, they were probably Braxton Hicks contractions.
+These are harmless and normal.
+Braxton Hicks contractions are often irregularly timed and uncomfortable rather than painful.

 Call your doctor or midwife if you start to have regular contractions.